-Subject: RETENTION OF REAL ESTATE BROKERS; OPERATING PROCEDURES FOR BROKERS vi.
+Subject: RETENTION OF REAL ESTATE BROKERS; OPERATING PROCEDURES FOR BROKERS; AND PEER OR DESK REVIEW OF APPRAISALS vii.
 Confidential Information.
-The broker/agent shall not disclose the confidential information of the Housing Commission to anyone.
+The broker/agent shall not disclose to anyone any information the Housing Commission has deemed in its sole discretion to be confidential.
+Confidential information shall be disclosed to the Housing Authority and the City Attorney's Office.